Ray Ison: Life and work

 From a background in Agricultural Science (University of Sydney) including plant ecophysiology and agronomy (University of Queensland) and systems agriculture, rural development and agricultural extension (Hawkesbury & University of Sydney) Ison has established himself as a major scholar and practitioner in the field of Systems Praxeology – the science of practical action grounded in systems thinking in practice (STiP).

 Ison's research and scholarship spans the biophysical and social and is primarily interdisciplinary and collaborative.
 He has made major contributions to systemic governance, particularly in the fields of water and river catchments based on social learning realised through STiP.
 Many of his publications can be seen or accessed by Open Research Online.

 Ison, who took up the Chair in Systems at The Open University (UK) in 1994, is only the third appointee to the Open University (OU) chair in Systems since the group was established in 1971 (the inaugural chair was John Beishon, followed by Derek Pugh).
-From 2008-15 he was also Professor Systems for Sustainability at Monash University (School of Geography and the Monash Sustainability Institute) where he established and ran the Systemic Governance Research Program which now continues within the Applied Systems Thinking in Practice (ASTiP) group at the OU.
+From 2008 to 2015 he was also Professor Systems for Sustainability at Monash University (School of Geography and the Monash Sustainability Institute) where he established and ran the Systemic Governance Research Program which now continues within the Applied Systems Thinking in Practice (ASTiP) group at the OU.

 Ison has been returned in all UK Research Assessment Exercises (now Research Excellence Framework or REF) with the OU Development Studies group (there is no category for Systems).
 In 2021 this will be Unit of Assessment 22, Anthropology and Development Studies.

 Building on his academic achievements Ison has gone on to hold major leadership roles within the international Systems and Cybernetics community.
 He is currently President of the International Federation for Systems Research (IFSR).